Send a file via the Redox FHIR API

 --data-binary 'file.pdf'

-3. If the upload is successful, you receive a 201 Created status.
+4. If the file upload is successful, you receive a 201 Created status.
 The reference URL is in the location header of the Binary response.

 Example: Binary response with the reference URL